ZouhairMudakka/Autonomous-Job-Seeker/ROADMAP.md

    - **User Login**: The extension allows the user to log in with their SaaS credentials and verifies subscription or credit balance.
    - **Real-Time Interaction**:
      - Users can **chat** with the AI to redefine goals or set constraints.
-     - Receives **live updates** describing the AI’s actions and progress.
+     - Receives **live updates** describing the AI's actions and progress.
    - **GUI Controls**: Start/stop the AI, choose job preferences, set custom instructions, watch live stats.

 ---